 The program requirements for child support are contained in the Code of Federal Regulations (CFR), Title 45, Parts 301 through 307, Chapter 49.22 Wis.
 Stats., and Chapter 767 Wis.
 Stats.
-The DCF/DFES also issues directives and a Child Support Manual to agencies for operation of the program.
-These statutes, codes, directives, and the Child Support Manual should be reviewed prior to beginning the audit.
+The DCF/DFES also issues directives to agencies for operation of the program using the State-County Child Support Contract, Administrator's Memos, Child Support Letters, Child Support Bulletins, and other publications on the Bureau of Child Support's Child Support Partner Resources website.
+These statutes, codes, directives, and the website should be reviewed prior to beginning the audit.